mdrideout/docker-lemp/readme.md

 Visit [http://localhost:8080](http://localhost:8080) to access phpMyAdmin to easily edit the database.
 The database volume is persistent.

 ## Database Host
-This is the name of the mysql service: `mysql` - instead of `localhost`
+This is the name of the mysql service: `db` - instead of `localhost`

 ## HTML
 HTML is editable in a persistent volume, in the **html** directory.